Jay Oliva: Career

 Trese by Filipino comic writer and artist Budjette Tan, as announced by Taito Okiura.
 Oliva is attached to the project as an executive producer.
 Set in Manila where mythical creatures of Philippine folklore live in hiding amongst humans, Alexandra Trese finds herself going head-to-head with a criminal underworld composed of malevolent supernatural beings.
+The series premiered on June 10, 2021.

-Oliva will reunite with Zack Snyder to develop an anime series based on Norse mythology for Netflix, as well as an Army of the Dead anime prequel series, for which Oliva will serve as showrunner.
-Oliva is attached to an Court of the Dead anime series as well.
+Oliva will reunite with Zack Snyder and Netflix to develop an anime series based on Norse mythology titled Twilight of the Gods scheduled for release in late 2024, as well as Army of the Dead: Lost Vegas, an anime prequel series to Army of the Dead, for which Oliva will serve as showrunner.
+Oliva is attached to a Court of the Dead anime series as well.

+On March 13, 2023 Plarium released the official teaser of their limited animated series RAID: Call of the Arbiter which is based on their arcane dark fantasy RPG game Raid: Shadow Legends.
+The web series premiered on May 18 on YouTube.
+Oliva is credited as the show's film director and showrunner.

+On March 7, 2024, Ark: The Animated Series, based on the video game Ark: Survival Evolved by Studio Wildcard, premiered as a surprise drop on Paramount+.
+Oliva serves as director and executive producer on the series.

 Personal life

 Oliva studied at Servite High School before graduating and going to Loyola Marymount University.
+He is of Filipino descent.